Attitude Determination and Control

 Looking ahead, we aim to revitalize our in-house ADCS development series.
 This involves researching diverse actuators and sensors to determine their compatibility and viability for small-budget CubeSat projects.
 We will propose a recommended composition of sensors and actuators.
 Moreover, we actively seek ADCS-related missions, such as experimental actuators or sensors.

-If you are enticed by the tasks and responsibilities of ADCS, then visit us during our weekly meetings on Tuesdays starting at 5:00pm on our Discord server in the voice-channel cs_adcs.
-If you have any further questions, please feel free to contact the subsection leader of the ADCS team, Hanjo Schnellbächer.
+If you find the tasks and responsibilities of our ADC Subsection intriguing, join our bi-weekly meetings on Thursdays at 7:00 pm on our Discord server.
+For further inquiries, feel free to contact Sebastian Gasche, the subsection leader of the ADC team.